-The final flight of America's last passenger airline 747
+Final flight for last US passenger airline 747

 At around 6,800 feet, Marana's runway is an extremely tight fit for a 747.
 By comparison, one of Narita Airport in Tokyo's longest runways is more than 13,000 feet long, while tiny LaGuardia Airport in New York City is 7,000 feet.

-"8,000 [feet] makes us pucker," said Hanlon.
+"Eight thousand [feet] makes us pucker," said Hanlon.
 "This is going to be a Navy landing," said Hanlon, a reference to the hard landings required to stop a fighter jet on the small deck of an aircraft carrier.
 The 747 "stops on a dime.
 So once we get on the ground, you're going to feel the deceleration."

 Before the final touchdown, the 747 would swoop low over the desert runway.
 Gallaher flew the jumbo down to 20 feet on its final pass over the runway.
 His final time at the controls of a Delta 747.